Slavery in Russia: Caucasus

-Russian conquest of the Caucasus led to the abolition of slavery by the 1860s and the conquest of the Central Asian Islamic khanates of Bukhara, Samarkand, and Khiva by the 1870s.
+The Russian conquest of the Caucasus led to the abolition of slavery by the 1860s, as well as following the conquest of the Central Asian khanates of Bukhara, Samarkand, and Khiva by the 1870s.
 A notorious slave market for captured Russian and Persian slaves was centred in the Khanate of Khiva from the 17th to the 19th century.
-At the beginning of the 21st century Chechens and Ingush kept Russian captives as slaves or in slave-like conditions in the mountains of the northern Caucasus.
+At the beginning of the 21st century, the Chechens and Ingush kept Russian captives as slaves or in slave-like conditions in the mountains of the Northern Caucasus.